enzuru/.emacs.d/README.md

 ### Tab management

-I have keystrokes setup to mimic tmux/screen using Emacs tabs.
+I have keystrokes setup to emulate tmux/screen using Emacs tabs.

 - `C-z(one) c(reates)` a new workspace.
 - `C-z(one) k(ills)` a current workspace.